20steps/alexa/README.md

 TODO:
 * Self-registration for users at https://alexa.20steps.de inc. management of settings for UptimeRobot.com  (wip)
 * Some more capabilities that help developers and system administrators (any ideas welcome e.g. integration of additional services)
-* Prepare for Alexa push messages
+* Prepare Joblet for Alexa push messages
+* Adapt for Echo Show (as soon as it is available in Germany)
 * Localization for english language (in addition to german language)
 * Automated tests